dekorateio/dekorate/examples/minikube-example/readme.md

 # Minikube example

-A very simple example that demonstrates the use of `@MinikubeApplication` in its simplest form.
+A very simple example that demonstrates the use of `@Minikube` in its simplest form.
 Check the [Main.java](src/main/java/io/dekorate/example/App.java) which bears the annotation.
-To access the `@MinikubeApplication` annotation you just need to have the following dependency in your class path:
+To access the `@Minikube` annotation you just need to have the following dependency in your class path:

 ```